 This class is developed in collaboration with Image Threads Collective.

 It is limited to 10 participants.
+SOLD OUT

 Registration on rolling basis until the class is full.